AlaskaAirlines/WC-Generator/docs/devSetup.md

 ## Windows

-If you are contributing to Auro on Windows, [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) is a must.
-Otherwise, you will encounter issues with the Auro repos.
-Here are the steps for setting up your development environment to work on Auro.
+Auro's development environment uses Node.js tools.
+If you are contributing to Auro on Windows, [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) is highly recommended.
+Otherwise, you will encounter issues with the repo's tooling.
+Here are the steps for setting up your development environment to work on Auro and WSL.

 ### Installing WSL